market changes and your super

 4. Maximise your net benefit

 Super returns are a long-term prospect, but your net benefit is returns minus fees and costs.
-SuperRatings has awarded HESTA with its Net Benefit award3 for three out of the last four years4, reflecting the continued value we strive to provide our members.
+SuperRatings has awarded HESTA with its Net Benefit award3 for four out of the last five years4, reflecting the continued value we strive to provide our members.

 5. Stay disciplined